- A Directory of Medical Tests

 - Cystic Fibrosis (CF) Respiratory Screen: Sputum

-Kids with cystic fibrosis (CF) often get respiratory infections.
+Kids with cystic fibrosis (CF) often get lung and airway infections.
 A sputum CF respiratory screen or culture helps doctors detect, identify, and treat infection-causing bacteria or fungi.

 - ECG (Electrocardiogram)